Getting started

 Our design kit contains a comprehensive set of libraries that encapsulate the system’s core styles as well as component representations for our web-based applications.
 These include:

-Follow these steps to enable the three system libraries:
+Follow these steps to enable the system libraries:

-- From the libraries modal, toggle on the libraries for Core, Core: Light, UI, and Icons.
+4. From the libraries modal, toggle on the libraries for Core, UI, and Icons.

 Team admins can also enable these by default at the team level as appropriate.
 Additional instructions for enabling libraries are available in Figma’s help library.

-We encourage you to leverage Figma’s assets panel and style dropdown to access the libraries.
+We encourage you to leverage Figma's assets panel and style dropdown to access the libraries.
 This will ensure a seamless experience working with the system in Figma.
-However, there may be situations where you need to directly access the files such as directly inspecting components or copying over unpublished base components to aid in the construction of custom product-level components.
+However, there may be situations where you need to directly access the files such as inspecting components or copying over unpublished base components to aid in the construction of custom product-level components.
+Use the following steps to open a library file directly from your project:

 Additionally, you can select a component and click on the arrow button in the instance section of the design panel to open the library where that component originates.